olahsymbo/olahsymbo/README.md

 </p>

-👩‍💻  About Me : I am a Data Scientist/Machine Learning Engineer from Nigeria.
+👩‍💻  About Me : I am a Data Scientist/Machine Learning Engineer.

 🔭 I develop ML and AI solutions that can be seamlessly integrated into frontend, backend, mobile applications.